piotrwyrw/programming-language/README.md

 # CUE Lang
 Completely Unpleasant Experience

-An interpreted programming language written in Java.
+An interpreted programming language written in Java, that offers some unique features.